 In November 1998, the U.S. tobacco companies and attorneys general of 8 states agreed to the terms of a new national tobacco settlement.
 This new proposed settlement, unlike the previous proposed settlement which collapsed in June 1998 after Congress failed to enact the required legislation, does not require federal government approval.
 A total of forty-six states, the District of Columbia and five territories have agreed to sign on to this new proposed settlement.
 Under its terms, tobacco companies will discontinue all advertising on billboards and buses in these jurisdictions.
-The remaining four states have already reached separate settlements of litigation with the tobacco industry.
-We have already removed all of our tobacco billboards and advertising in these four states in compliance with the settlement deadlines.
+The remaining four states have already removed all of our tobacco billboards and advertising in these four states in compliance with the settlement deadlines.